7+ Best Investment Apps of 2023 | Free Stock Trading and Investing

 Why is Fundrise unique?

 With their app, you can diversify your portfolio with real estate assets at a price much lower than it would take traditionally.
-You also get help from experts, can choose from different investment plans, and get a 90-day money back guarantee.
+You also get help from experts, can choose from different investment plans that suit your financial goals, and get a 90-day money-back guarantee.

 If you want to get started in real estate investing but don’t have the capital to go it on your own, Fundrise is a great choice.